PayPit

 FIRS, SIRS & TaxPro-Max

-Federal taxes are administered by the Federal Inland Revenue Service (FIRS); states operate State Internal Revenue Services (SIRS) for state-level collections.
-Many filings and receipts flow through channels such as TaxPro-Max — PayPit is built to align with these expectations.
+Federal taxes are administered by the Federal Inland Revenue Service (FIRS); states operate State Internal Revenue Services (SIRS) for state-level PAYE collections.
+Many filings and receipts flow through TaxPro-Max — PayPit is built to align with these workflows and FIRS compliance expectations.

 BandMarginal rate